The CENSUS held its first online presentation on April 5, 2022 (the invitation's text follows).

 With the support of the Aikaterini Laskaridis Foundation, the CENSUS project has begun a new collaboration with the Marilena Laskaridis Endowed Chair of Modern Greek Studies at the University of Amsterdam.
 Support in the form of a grant from the Foundation is enabling a new initiative whereby select faculty and students connected with the Marilena Laskaridis Chair in Amsterdam are participating in research for the CENSUS through seminars begun in Amsterdam and continuing (through transatlantic connections) online.
 The collaboration has been facilitated by Prof. Maria Boletsi, incumbent of the Marilena Laskaridis Chair, and Dr. Tatiana Markaki, Chair of the Dept. of Modern Greek Language and Culture.

 The initial phase of the collaboration supported by the Foundation’s grant ran throughout the spring of 2020.
-The CENSUS team is pleased to announce that the Foundation has now renewed its grant for the second semester of 2020 as well, and that the successful collaboration with the University of Amsterdam is continuing.
+The CENSUS team is pleased to announce that the Foundation subsequently renewed its grant for the second semester of 2020 as well as again for the first semester of 2021, and that the successful collaboration with the University of Amsterdam is continuing.
 The Foundation is also supporting research development at the CENSUS’ home base in Boston (USA).

 The research assistants collaborating with the CENSUS project in Amsterdam are: